What you need to know about menopause in your 30s, 40s and beyond

 TRUE - but this is a trick question.
 Yes, hot flashes are a common sign that a woman is approaching menopause or has reached menopause.
 BUT, hormonal fluctuations during and post-pregnancy can trigger hot flashes in women of any age.

-FALSE - At 45, a woman’s estrogen level is about 50% less than it was in her 20s.
+FALSE- At 45, a woman’s estrogen level is about 50% less than it was in her 20s.
 This stage is called perimenopause and it occurs 8-10 years leading up to menopause.
 During perimenopause a woman may experience hot flashes, irregular periods and mood swings as hormones fluctuate and decline.
 Symptoms vary from person to person, with some women not noticing any significant changes.
+Don't guess what your estrogen levels are; test them with an at-home kit or request a test from your physician.

 FALSE - There are 4 stages of menopause: